- 1. Professional Services Basics

 1. What are my business requirements from an ERP?

 You may first ask yourself if your business even really needs ERP software.
 But if you are looking to grow and stand against your competitors in a challenging market, ERP software is a no-brainer for helping you achieve your goals.
-The real question is, what do you need from your ERP?
-This depends on the size of your business, your industry, your pain points, and where you need help to streamline and scale processes.
-Spend time speaking with your team and researching what an ideal ERP software would look like to you.
+Ask yourself:

 2. How ready is my business to implement an ERP?

 If you have never used ERP software before, it can be a huge change and may upset some of your team members.
 Implementing a new software system is never easy, and it’s important to remain transparent as you move through the process of choosing an ERP.
-Let your team know what will be expected of them, the processes they may need to learn, and where they can go should they have any problems or questions.
+Here are a few questions to consider:

 3. Is this ERP tailored to my business needs?